We encourage everybody to proactively start searching for an accommodation as soon as possible.

 More information about insurances

 Any person or company in the Canton of Vaud is required to take out insurance with the Cantonal Insurance Agency (ECA) to cover loss from fire and natural disasters.

 Newcomers who have coverage provided by a company with offices in Switzerland can keep their contracts until they expire, up to five years after their personal effects enter the canton.
 Regardless, we recommend everyone make contact with the ECA upon arrival in the canton.

 You will find all the information regarding the tourist tax on the student affairs’ website.

 EPFL does not allow specific grants for housing.
-For more information regarding grants, please read the dedicate page of the Student affairs.
+For more information regarding grants, please read the Student affairs section.

 Your EPFL status is mentioned on your admission letter, invitation letter, or on your EPFL work contract.